tfclarkdesigns/Aether-Galaxy/docs/files/latest/markdown/report-on-the-galaxy.md

+# 2025-11-20

+**Aether Galaxy remains one of my greatest joys**
+But the truth is simple: right now I’m not operating at a level that allows me to treat it with the care and energy it deserves.

+The last few weeks have brought unpredictable scheduling, chronic sleep loss, and a level of exhaustion I haven’t experienced in years.
+Because of that, my writing pace has slowed.
+Not stopped, just slowed.

+**Kols Files Chapter 4 is still in progress.**
+**A new Supplement is still in development.**
+Both are moving, only at a slower pace than usual.

+None of this affects my long-term commitment to the Aetherverse.
+This project is alive, it matters deeply to me, and it will continue to grow.
+I simply need some time to recover enough mental fuel to do the setting justice again.

+Thank you to everyone who’s journeying with me.
+The galaxy is quiet, but still lives.
+More is coming.

 # 2025-11-14
 - uploaded The Kols Files, Chapter 3 in Markdown and PDF
 - added The Kols Files and this file to GitHub Pages site.